KamilFrant/Company-equipment-management/README.md

 * Searching categories by category and names

 ## TODO
-* Add liquibase to create schemas and data
 * Add Spring Security to add logging system
 * Add validators